By Jonty Yamisha

 Spaced Repetition Systems reintroduce information to you based on the forgetting curve.
 You review lessons based on an algorithm, seeing older lessons further and further out.

-In theory, you could sit down and create notecards and use space repetition to help you remember.
+In theory, you could sit down and create notecards and use spaced repetition to help you remember.
 But that’s a lot of work.
 And it’s not the most effective.
 Plus, no one has time for that.
 Luckily, there’s a better option: one of the best language learning programs there instead.
 These apps are well-aware of the forgetting curve.
-That’s why they deploy SRS to help you remember.
+That’s why they deploy spaced repetition to help you remember.

 Essentially, top-performing language learning programs design their lessons around introducing new content to you at spaced intervals.
 Without that, you’d lose around 90% of what you learned within a month of your first lesson.
 That’s why reviewing is key for successful language learning.

 Effective spaced repetition systems help you remember WITHOUT memorizing or boring drilling.
 You learn a lesson, then revisit it throughout your language learning journey until you’re confident that you know it.
 After that, you’ll only ever see those topics occasionally.
 Instead, you’ll spend most of your time and focus on learning and remembering new or difficult content.
 That’s a way better use of your time.

 If you’re looking for one the best language learning platforms out there that rely on spaced repepetition to help guide users to fluency, you need to check out OptiLingo.
 Our app uses Intelligent Scheduling to determine WHEN you’re ABOUT to forget a lesson.
 Using an algorithm, the app gathers information about you as you study and reintroduces prior lessons at the best time.